adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Now, dear friend, we will use the Magic Belt to transport your uncle and aunt from Kansas to the Emerald City."

-The girls went to the Throne Room, an immense cham- ber in the center of the palace.
+The girls went to the Throne Room, an immense chamber in the center of the palace.
 Here stood the royal throne, made of solid gold.
 Ozma, who was wearing the Magic Belt, seated herself in the throne, and Dorothy sat at her feet.

 "Are you ready, Dorothy?" asked the Ruler.